Cronartium ribicola: Disease management

 Historically, tactics such as alternate host removal and planting restrictions in hazard zones, as well as quarantines made legal by the 1912 Plant Quarantine Act.
 Removal of Ribes used to be practiced in full force, which heavily affected blackcurrant production in the United States, however through a combination of the pathogen's hardiness and ability to travel airborne for nine hundred feet, as well as the Ribes ability to regrow from an extremely small root portion, researchers have focused their efforts on creating new cultural practices to lower the abundance of C. ribicola.
-Since then researchers have come up with multiple new methods to curb the spread of the infection.
+Since then, researchers have devised multiple new methods to curb the spread of the infection.
+In some European countries and Canada, the fruits from currants and gooseberry were more valuable than the White pine trees, which did not allow them to do the eradication programs of Ribes.

 For example, careful topological selection of plot sites for the white pine would greatly reduce the germination of spores.
 These plots would include land with characteristics such as well-drained soil such as that on a high-sloped area, spots that are well aerated, and face the south for dryness and warmth.
 This would remove the wet, damp environment that is crucial for the germination of the spores on the Pinus.

 Once plantation spots have been chosen, pruning and inspection practices have been adapted as a monitored cultural practice.
 Inspections for blister rusts begin in May about six years after the trees are planted.
 This time period is when obvious symptoms of C. ribicola begin to appear, such as red needles.
 Infected branches will be pruned to a certain height that is dependent on a rate of infection determined by researchers; generally pruning is required for Pinus trees up to anywhere between nine and eighteen feet.
 Pathological pruning, in which all lower branches are pruned regardless of signs or symptoms of infection, may reduce disease instance in white pine tree stands.